 Disregard COVID-19 Protocols

-For example, according to Royal Caribbean, unvaccinated guests who do not have a negative pre-cruise result “will not be permitted to sail.”
+Furthermore, particular itineraries may have different requirements than the overall cruise line.
+For example, both vaccinated and unvaccinated guests embarking on Royal Caribbean cruises from Australia must present a negative COVID test taken within two days of departure.
 Most cruise lines have very limited options for day-of tests, so don’t plan on being able to get one at port.

 Leave Your Data Plan On

 Forgetting to switch off your cellular data at sea will be an expensive mistake.
 Many cruise ships have their own roaming network that guests can connect to (for very pricey rates).
 Even if you’re not making calls or texting, the apps on your phone will still auto-refresh and use data.
 Be sure to put your phone on airplane mode (or turn off your data) before you pull out of port.